max-b/mesh-playbooks/README.md

 ### Bootstrapping Ansible client requirements

-This will install the base Ansible client requirements
+This will install the base Ansible client requirements I believe this may only be necessary for embedded devices, but it can't hurt either way
 ```
 ansible-playbook -i hosts bootstrapped.yml -vvvv
 ```